Act reliably

 Our standardized solutions are documented in a design manual that includes a modular system for ecological neighborhood design.
 It provides the framework within which structural and design measures are implemented in the neighborhoods.

 Before a measure is included in our modular system for ecological neighborhood design, it undergoes a qualitative development process, for example, involving experts from the Nature and Biodiversity Conservation Union (NABU).
-Together, we test various habitat types and nesting boxes for insects, bats, or endangered bird species (such as the common swift) in numerous projects.
+Together, we have tested various habitat types and nesting boxes for insects, bats and endangered bird species (such as the swift) as well as the vitalization of habitats through green-blue infrastructure in water-storing infiltration basins in numerous projects.
 We also explore revitalizing habitats through blue-green infrastructure in water-retaining infiltration basins.
 In our pilot neighborhood in Bochum-Weitmar, after three years of collaborative development and testing, we have achieved the maximum number of habitats implementable for the housing industry.
 We will let this neighborhood develop for three to four years before conducting a new survey of flora and fauna.

 Additionally, we consider the neighborhood criteria of the German Sustainable Building Council (DGNB) for biodiversity (ENV2.4) and water cycle systems (ENV2.2), whose standards we already meet in numerous neighborhoods.